NethServer/ns8-docs/backup.rst

 The cluster configuration backup contains all required data to execute a :ref:`disaster_recovery-section`.
 It is a compressed JSON file encrypted with GPG.
-The encryption key is the hash of the password of the ``admin`` user.

-To download the cluster configuration backup, click on :guilabel:`Download backup` button under the ``Cluster configuration`` section of the ``Backup`` page.
+To download the cluster configuration backup, click on :guilabel:`Download cluster backup` button under the ``Cluster configuration`` section of the ``Backup`` page.
+At every download, you will be asked to enter an encryption password.

+Make sure to remember the encryption password, you will need it for the disaster recovery.

 Please, download the cluster configuration backup and keep it on a safe place.